-Scotogramma marina is a rarely collected small to medium-sized (FW length 14 -15 mm) powdery light brownish gray moth with markings limited to scalloped dark lines and a dark gray hindwing that occurs in southeastern Oregon in our region.
+Scotogramma submarina is a rarely collected, small to medium-sized (FW length 14 -15 mm), powdery, light brownish-gray moth that occurs in southeastern Oregon in our region.
+Its forewing markings are limited to scalloped dark lines and it has a dark gray hindwing.
 The forewing color is nearly uniform, appearing powdery due to scattered dark scales.
-The dominant markings are the single black uneven antemedial line and the strongly scalloped postmedial line.
+The dominant markings are a single black uneven antemedial line and the strongly scalloped postmedial line.
 The position of the subterminal line is evident by a preceding even gray shade at the costa in all individuals and more extensively across the entire wing in some specimens.
 A dark median line is usually present.
 The orbicular spot is very faint and is filled with the ground color.
 The reniform spot is also faint but it is usually filled with slightly darker gray centrally.
 The small claviform spot is often absent.
 The hindwing is medium-dark gray brown basally and dark gray distal to the thin dark postmedial line.
 The dark discal spot is V-shaped.
 The hindwign fringe is pale whitish tan.
 The head and thorax are uniformly of the forewing ground color.
 The eyes are covered with fine hairs.
 The male antenna is filiform.

 This species is widely distributed on the dry short-grass prairies of the Great Plains, extending west of the Rocky Mountains to very dry sagebrush steppe in the Great Basin region.
 The species is rare and barely enters the Pacific Northwest in southeastern Oregon.

 Scotogramma submarina has only been found at the base of the Pueblo Mountains in southern Harney County, Oregon in our region.